Bambu-Research-Group/Bambu-Bus/README.md

 Tools &amp; Documentation relating to the Bambu Bus

 ## Introduction
-The bambu-bus is a proprietary protocol, based on UART trough a RS485 bus<br>
+The bambu-bus is a proprietary protocol, based on UART through a RS485 bus<br>
 The UART is clocked at 1228800bps with 1 even parity bit and 1 stop bit

 ## Headers and Devices Adressing